 Who’s invited: Participating students and Challenge alumni, academics, mentors, reviewers, and the Efficiency for Access Design Challenge team.

-Information will be shared about the activities that are part of the Challenge, such as webinars and events.
-Participating academics and students will be able to discuss the activities as well as share relevant information and research.
+Includes information about the activities that are part of the Challenge, such as webinars and events.
+Participating academics and students were able to discuss the activities as well as share relevant information and research.

 Concept Note Workspace